kkocdko/ksite/README.md

 - `units::admin` acme protocol.

 - `units::paste_next` (see the comments in its code).

+- `crate::database` pre-compile the sql statements and remove sql compiler in sqlite?

 - `units::?` convert office files to PDF by ms office rpc.